ag88/embtomcatwebdav/README.md

 - Added option to change urlprefix '/webdav' - v0.3.1
 - Added loading of options from properties file, and option to generate a default config file - v0.3.2
 - Added a dialog to generate DIGEST passwords that can be used in the config file. - v0.3.2
+- v0.3.3 various bug fixes
+- v0.3.3 is a rather major bugfix release, this release is released to maven central
+- v0.3.3 this app can be embedded, see the junit test cases to see how that is done
+- added runserverfork() method which lets apps embedding this to run the server in a separate thread.
 - It requires a folder 'tomcat.port' for the embedded Tomcat instance, if the folder isn't present, it is created.